If unexpected repair costs give you motion sickness, you may want to consider a vehicle service contract.

 You can use vehicle service contracts anytime your vehicle needs a repair that’s covered by your contract.
 Bear in mind that all vehicle service contract providers offer multiple levels of coverage, so not every service contract will cover every repair.
 If you want to be completely covered, you’ll probably want to take out a contract that offers exclusionary coverage.
 This means the contract covers everything except the parts that are listed as exclusions in the contract.

 Each provider will also have their own process as to how claims are filed and ultimately covered.
-Some providers require you to pay the repair facility upfront, after which they’ll reimburse you, while others deal with the repair facility from the get-go and pay them directly, meaning you rarely have to spend a dollar out of your pocket for repairs.
+Some providers require you to pay the repair facility upfront, after which they’ll reimburse you, while others deal with the repair facility from the get-go and pay them directly, meaning you rarely have to spend a dollar out of your pocket for costly repairs.

 How Much Do Vehicle Service Contracts Cost?